dstrates/awesome-platform-engineering/README.md

 *Declare policies in a high-level programming language so you can version, test and automatically deploy them.*

 -   [Cyral](https://cyral.com/blog/unlocking-security-as-code-by-using-github-for-managing-cyral-policies/)
--   Kyverno (OSS) - Policy as code engine for Kubernetes.
+-   Kyverno - Policy as code engine for Kubernetes.
 Enterprise support available
--   [Datree](https://www.datree.io/) (OSS) - Policy as code engine for Kubernetes.
+-   [Datree](https://www.datree.io/) - Policy as code engine for Kubernetes.
 Enterprise support available
--   [Magtape](https://github.com/tmobile/magtape) (OSS) - Policy as code engine for Kubernetes
+-   [Magtape](https://github.com/tmobile/magtape) - Policy as code engine for Kubernetes
 -   [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) - Gatekeeper is a Policy Controller for Kubernetes
 -   [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian) - Rules engine for cloud security, cost optimization, and governance, DSL in yaml for policies to query, filter, and take actions on resources
 -   [Hashicorp Sentinel](https://www.hashicorp.com/sentinel) - Policy as code framework for HashiCorp Enterprise Products